-The need for technical information technology (IT) security measures increases rapidly to protect products and solutions from manipulation and reverse engineering [1].
-This scope is further broadened to also include operational technology (OT).
-Cryptographic IT security mechanisms have been known for many years, and are applied in smart devices (Internet of Things, Cyber Physical Systems, industrial and energy automation systems, operation technology) [2].
-Such mechanisms target authentication, system and communication integrity and confidentiality of data in transit or at rest.
+The need for technical information technology (IT) security measures increases rapidly to protect products and solutions from manipulation and reverse engineering [1][2].
+The scope of the security considerations is further broadened to also include operational technology (OT) environments, in which IT technology is applied to industrial control systems.
+Cryptographic IT security mechanisms have been known for many years, and are applied in smart devices (Internet of Things, Cyber Physical Systems, industrial and energy automation systems, operation technology) [3].
+Such mechanisms target authentication, system and communication integrity, and confidentiality of data in transit or at rest.
+Security standards have been developed that define security processes, security requirements, and security solutions [3].
+The standard IEC 62443 addresses general industrial and automation control systems and can be applied to different vertical automation systems like factory automation, process automation, or building automation.
+Also, several security standards and guidelines have been defined specifically for particular vertical application domains [4][5][6].
+Examples are ISO/IEC 62351 [4] defining security for energy automation systems, and ISO 15118 [7] that defines security for the charging of electric vehicles.

-A central security mechanism is authentication: By authentication, a claimed identity is proven.
-Authentication of a person can be performed by verifying something the person knows (e.g., a password), something the person has (e.g., a physical authentication token, smart card, or a passport), or something the person is (biometric property, e.g., a fingerprint, voice, iris, or behavior).
+A central security mechanism is authentication that is required for human users, devices, and for software processes: By authentication, a claimed identity is proven.
+Authentication of a human user can be performed by verifying something the person knows (e.g., a password), something the person possesses (e.g., a physical authentication token, smart card, or a passport), or something the person is (biometric property, e.g., a fingerprint, voice, iris, or behavior).

-Advanced authentication techniques make use of multiple authentication factors, and performing authentication continuously during a session.
-With multifactor authentication, several independent authentication factors are verified, e.g., a password and an authentication token.
+Advanced authentication techniques make use of multiple authentication factors, and performing authentication checks continuously during an ongoing, authenticated session.
+With multi-factor authentication, several independent authentication factors are verified, e.g., a password and an authentication token.
+This increases the security level of the authentication process as multiple independent authentication factors are verified.
 With continuous authentication, also called active authentication, the behavior of a user during an authenticated session is monitored to determine if the authenticated user is still the one using the session.
+This increases the security level of a session after a user has been authenticated.
+It also helps to improve the user friendliness of a security solution as continuous user authentication is not intrusive to the user as repeated explicit re-authentications would be.

-While advanced authentication techniques like multifactor authentication and continuous authentication are known for human users, it seems that these technologies have not yet been applied for device authentication.
+While advanced authentication techniques like multifactor authentication and continuous authentication are known for human users, it seems that these technologies have not yet been applied for device authentication neither in research work nor in real world deployments.

-With ubiquitous machine-oriented communication, e.g., the Internet of Things and interconnected cyber physical systems, devices have to be authenticated in a secure way.
-This paper presents and investigates approaches for advanced device authentication.
+With ubiquitous machine-oriented communication, e.g., the Internet of Things (IoT) and interconnected cyber physical systems, devices have to be authenticated in a secure way.
+This paper presents and investigates several approaches for advanced device authentication, being an extended version of [1].
+The different approaches can be applied independently or in combination to increase the security level for device authentication.
+While authentication alone does not ensure a secure overall solution, it is an essential building block to realize secure, robust security architectures for industrial Internet of Things and for automation and control systems in general.